aaroncodebro/aaroncodebro.github.io/_academic_projects/AIP.md

 <br/>

-* Implemented the DICeNod algorithm for identifying nodes with highest information ow in social networks using compressive sensing without full knowledge of the network topological structure.
+* Implemented the DICeNod algorithm for identifying nodes with highest information flow in social networks using compressive sensing without full knowledge of the network topological structure.

 * Verified and elucidated the recovery guarantees of the Sparse Centrality Vector from the proposed Sensing